earlfogel/UltraRogue/README.md

 more features and monsters, but the game also became more cumbersome to play.

-This new urogue feels like the original urogue, but with more monsters, working save/restore code, some new features and a bunch of bug fixes.
+This feels like the original urogue, but with more monsters, working save/restore code, some new and backported features and many bug fixes.
 I also streamlined gameplay to reduce typing and to lessen the strain on aging wrists.